AshiqKiron/AI-Failure-Loop-Simulator/README.md

 2. **Automated Shadow Testing:** When a Prompt or RAG fix is generated, automatically run it against a "Golden Dataset" of 1,000 historical prompts in a shadow environment.
 Only promote to production if the pass rate is > 98%.
 3. **Context-Aware Triage:** Upgrade the Triage Engine to look at the *user's persona*.
 A formatting error from an Enterprise Admin might be routed to a high-priority human queue, while the same error from a free-tier user is auto-fixed via prompt.
 4. **Cost Allocation Dashboard:** Build a multi-tenant billing view that charges internal business units for the *actual compute cost* of the failures their specific prompts are generating.

-## 💡 How to Present This in an Interview

-If you are walking a hiring manager through this project, use this narrative:

-> *"Most AI PMs focus entirely on the model's accuracy during training.
-But in production, accuracy degrades, and the real product challenge is **how efficiently you can fix it**.
-I built this simulator to prove that operating the failure loop is an exercise in routing economics.
-By productizing the triage engine to route 85% of failures to cheap Prompt or RAG fixes, we drastically reduce the TCO of the AI product, cut time-to-resolution from weeks to minutes, and ensure our expensive ML engineers are only spending GPU compute on deep reasoning flaws."*

 ---